 A bachelor's degree in architecture will assist applicants in developing building capabilities, whereas an MBA after architecture degree will assist them in developing capabilities in capturing clients and project management.
 MBA is a broad program that will provide students with industry exposure, networking opportunities, and the development of soft skills.

-MBA after Architecture- Overview
+MBA Courses after Architecture Overview

 MBA is a 2 year postgraduate degree that is widely recognized for developing business and management abilities in future company leaders and entrepreneurs.
 MBA stands for Master of Business Administration in its complete form.
 An MBA degree often includes a wide range of business topics such as accounting, marketing, and management.
 An MBA degree isn't just for people who want to work in management; it may also help people who want to work in the commercial, government, or public sector.